Decoupling Vector Data and Index Storage for Space Efficiency: Evaluation

-We further analyze the storage size breakdown for both vector data and auxiliary index metadata components in DiskANN and \sysname. \sysname's tailored compression (\S\ref{subsec:compression}) effectively reduces the sizes of both components.
-For vector data, \sysname reduces its storage size by 46.4\%, 23.8\%, and 25.2\% relative to raw vector sizes on DecoupleVS100M, SIFT100M, and SPACEV100M, respectively.
-Notably, applying Huffman coding \cite{knuth85} alone to vectors achieves only 38.5\% compression on DecoupleVS100M, showing that combining delta encoding with lossless compression can achieve further space savings (\S\ref{subsec:compression}).
-However, delta encoding has no improvements on SIFT100M and SPACEV100M, as they have already used 8-bit quantization, which increases information entropy to reduce accuracy loss.
-Thus, applying further lossless compression yields limited benefits under entropy coding principles.
-Nevertheless, \sysname still achieves notable storage reductions on these two datasets.
+Figure~\ref{fig:space_efficiency}(a) shows that \sysname achieves significant storage savings on 100\,M-scale datasets: 76.4\%, 65.1\%, and 53.1\% over SPANN, and 58.7\%, 47.4\%, and 41.9\% over DiskANN, on DecoupleVS100M, SIFT100M, and SPACEV100M, respectively.
+SPANN's largest footprint stems from replicating each vector up to 8$\times$ across clusters \cite{chen21}.
+We further examine the per-component storage breakdown for DiskANN and \sysname.
+For vector data, \sysname reduces storage by 46.4\%, 23.8\%, and 25.2\% over raw vector sizes on DecoupleVS100M, SIFT100M, and SPACEV100M, respectively.
+Applying Huffman coding alone achieves only 38.5\% compression on DecoupleVS100M.
+This shows that XOR-delta encoding, when combined with Huffman coding, yields additional savings (\S\ref{subsec:compression}).
+On SIFT100M and SPACEV100M, however, delta encoding provides no benefit as 8-bit quantization has already increased entropy, leaving limited headroom for further lossless compression. \sysname nonetheless achieves notable reductions on these datasets through Huffman coding alone.

-The storage reduction in auxiliary index metadata comprises two aspects.
-First, DiskANN uses page-aligned fixed-size entries to co-locate vector data and auxiliary index metadata.
-This incurs large internal fragmentation when the combined size does not align well with the 4\,KiB page size.
-By decoupling auxiliary index metadata from vector data, \sysname mitigates internal fragmentation, reclaiming 10.3\,GiB and 4.4\,GiB of wasted space on DecoupleVS100M and SIFT100M, respectively.
-Note that SPACEV100M has less severe internal fragmentation due to its smaller per-entry size, which occasionally aligns with the page size.
-Second, \sysname compresses auxiliary index metadata using Elias-Fano encoding, further reducing its storage size by 63.8\%, 61.3\%, and 45.8\% on DecoupleVS100M, SIFT100M, and SPACEV100M, respectively, compared to DiskANN.

-Figure~\ref{fig:space_efficiency}(b) presents storage size comparisons for the billion-scale datasets. \sysname consistently improves space efficiency compared to other baselines, achieving significant reductions in both vector data and auxiliary index metadata sizes.
-Specifically, \sysname reduces the overall storage size by 33.7\% and 42.6\% compared to DiskANN on SIFT1B and SPACEV1B, respectively.
-Thus, \sysname's tailored compression remains effective for billion-scale datasets.